 Seamus King did the marble/stone work, and Sean Prior composed the poem.
 The arch reflects a Celtic passageway, symbolizing entry from the old world to the new, from despair to hope, from oppression to freedom.

 Sean (deceased) and Janet Lee.

 Jimmy O’Connor (deceased)

 The Great Hall

-Glancing to the right, you will see the Great Hall where Irish Dancing, English Swordfighting and many other cultural activities take place.
-You can almost feel the presence of Irish farmers or grazers who would work in a stable or barn like the Great Hall and then celebrate at the end of a long work week by having Barn Dances, music concerts or theatrical productions.
+Glancing to the right, you will see the Great Hall where Irish Dancing, film premiers and many other cultural activities take place.
+You can almost feel the presence of Irish farmers or grazers who would work in a stable or barn like the Great Hall and then celebrate at the end of a long work week by having barn dances, music concerts or theatrical productions.
 The ICC Great Hall has a fireplace with a stone facing made from stones from County Clare.
 You can also see authentic utensils that were in our members’ ancestral homes.
 On one wall is a monthly artwork display featuring the works of a variety of Irish and Celtic artists.
 Old photos of Irish history and a mural showcasing the beginnings of today’s Ireland are also on display.

 To the left as you face the Castle is a replica of an 1850s era Irish Cottage.
 Passing through the doors takes you back in time to a different way of living.
 Large families lived in small spaces, meals were cooked in wooden fireplaces or stoves, clothes were made on hand looms and everyone in the family was expected to work.